miguno/wirbelsturm-rpm-avro-c/README.md

 # wirbelsturm-rpm-avro-c

-Builds an RPM based on an official [Apache Avro](http://avro.apache.org) release, using [fpm](https://github.com/jordansissel/fpm).
+Builds an RPM based on an official [avro-c](http://avro.apache.org) release, using [fpm](https://github.com/jordansissel/fpm).

 Unfortunately the official Avro project does not release ready-to-use RPM packages.
 The RPM